-Any student repeatedly found using a mobile device whilst in school, including those that can record images and video, will immediately have the device confiscated.
+Any student found using a mobile device whilst in school, including those that can record images and video, will immediately have the device confiscated.
 It will not be returned until it is collected by a parent/carer.
-In addition, the student will serve a lunchtime detention and the student will serve a mobile ban; where the device is handed in during school hours to the Key Stage Leader.
+In addition, the student will serve a break and lunchtime detention.